Article Review By Brittany Day

-This article presents two experiments with two separate study designs.
+This article presents two experiments with two separate study designs related to shoulder proprioception exercises.
 The first experimental design (E1) is a Level 3 Cross-Sectional study using an assessment on multijoint active joint repositioning in participants with and without RC tendinopathy.
 This design aims to compare upper limb proprioception abilities of participants with and without RC tendinopathy.
 The second experimental design (E2) is a Level 3 Prospective Single-Group Pre-Post study to compare proprioceptive skills of participants with RC tendinopathy before and after a standardized six-week treatment protocol.

 Errors in active joint repositioning during a multijoint task increased in patients with rotator cuff (RC) tendinopathies compared to controls indicating proprioceptive challenges that affect the upper extremity.
 Following a standardized protocol for RC tendinopathy for six weeks may improve functional limitations, RC tendinopathy symptoms, and active joint repositioning previously experienced by the patient.
 These findings may result in a quicker return to normal daily activities for the individuals involved.